AlexTereshenkov/AlexTereshenkov.github.io/content/great-support.md

 Being a software engineer implies that you may be interacting with customers particularly if you are working in a small company.
-If you wearing multiple hats or if you are in professional services or tech support, you will likely be contacted by your customers about issues they may experience using your product -- a web site, a desktop or a mobile app, or some hardware equipment.
+If you are wearing multiple hats or if you are in professional services or tech support, you will likely be contacted by your customers about issues they may experience using your product -- a web site, a desktop or a mobile app, or some hardware equipment.